fabmob/e-mission-docs/docs/install/deploying_your_own_server_to_production.md

 - The auth method is configured in `conf/net/api/webserver.conf`
 - The settings for the auth method are configured in `conf/net/auth/<auth_method>.json`.

-For more details on configuring an auth method, see https://github.com/e-mission/e-mission-docs/blob/master/docs/e-mission-both/configuring_authentication.md
+For more details on configuring an auth method, see [Configuring authentication](configuring_authentication.md).

 #### Configuring push ####
 We use silent push notifications on iOS as a backup in case the visit